Shopping for a new Chevrolet Impala? MSRP: $26,860 - $35,905

 As a large sedan by the Feds' yardsticks, the Impala offers up more space than the best-selling four-doors, and it tops the Azera and Avalon for usable space, too.
 On paper it reads smaller than the Taurus in some ways, but the net volume inside is larger.
 The front seats are very supportive in either leather or mixed media, and space is vast through the back seat, except in headroom.
 We expected a little more, to be honest, and we should have it, given the flatness of the back bench.
 The trunk almost makes up for it, and almost matches the Taurus cubic foot for cubic foot.

 The old-school Impala lagged in safety gear and crash-test scores, but the 2014 model has ten airbags and can be fitted with adaptive cruise control, blind-spot monitors, and parking sensors.
 A rearview camera is still an option on all but the LTZ, though.
+It's already earned a top five-star overall rating from the federal government, including five-star ratings in frontal and side impact.

 Along with the safety technology, the Impala's infotainment systems get a thorough upgrade.
 Bluetooth audio streaming is now offered, as is navigation.
 Chevy's MyLink system controls the secondary features via an eight-inch touchscreen LCD--features like space for 60 favorites (radio stations, destinations, whatever) and a thousand personal contacts, connections for up to 10 Bluetooth devices, and a swipey interface that lets you choose where the icons rest, or which of four graphic skins you want it to wear.